Finite-size analysis in neural network classification of critical phenomena

 For the Ising model, Ref.~\cite{Carrasquilla2017}, considered system sizes of up to $L=60$ and observed that the $F^T$ curves display data collapse with respect to the ``scaling variable'', $t L^{1/\nu}$, where the reduced temperature $t = (T - T_c) / T$ is scaled by the critical exponent $\nu$.
 The data collapse estimate of Ref.~\cite{Carrasquilla2017} for $L$ up to $L=60$, produces the values $T_c = 2.266 \pm 0.002$ and $\nu = 1.0 \pm 0.2$, consistent with the exact values of the critical temperature and the correlation length exponent for the 2D Ising universality class, $\nu{=}1$, \cite{baxter1973exact}.
-Our numerical experiments show that data collapse is visually observed in a wide range of values of the critical exponent $\nu \in [0.75, 1.5]$, depending on the network architecture (see Figs 13-24 of Supplementary Materials for details).
+Our numerical experiments show that data collapse is visually observed in a wide range of values of the critical exponent $\nu \in [0.75, 1.5]$, depending on the network architecture (see Figs 12-23 of Supplemental Materials for details).
 We stress that simply including larger system sizes does not improve correlation length exponent and critical temperature estimates due to increasing errorbars of the NN output in the critical region, cf Fig.\ref{fig:Ft_conv}.

 We note however, that the increase of the errobars of $F^T$, Eq.\ \eqref{Pt}---equivalently, the variance $V^T$, Eq.\ \eqref{Zt}---around $T=T_c$ is similar to the expected behavior of thermodynamic functions in the critical region, where second moments of observables are related to temperature derivatives of corresponding thermodynamic functions.
 In this spirit, we consider the second moment of the NN prediction of the FM class, Eq.~\eqref{Zt}, and hypothesize that the variance of the NN output, Eq.\ \eqref{Zt} is singular in the thermodynamic limit.
 This way, the observed increase of the errorbars of $F^T$ around $T \approx T_c$ is in fact nothing but a finite-size rounding of this divergence, governed by the correlation length exponent $\nu$.
-Fig.~\ref{fig:Vt_conv} displays the temperature dependence of $V^T$, which indeed shows a drastic increase around $T=T_c$, and a characteristic Gaussian-like bell shape for both Ising and BW models and all network architectures.
-Furthermore, the widths of the bell-shaped curves decrease with increasing the system size, which is consistent with scaling behavior.
+Incremental cutoff values are applied to low values of $V(T)$ and $T$ range until the Gaussian fit parameters become stable.
+The optimal parameters $p_{opt}$ are obtained by minimizing the square deviation $V^T_{fit} - V^T$ of the non-linear least squares method.
+With the parameters $p_{opt}$, we estimate the standard deviation $p_{sd}$, which is obtained as a linear approximation of the model function around the optimum~\cite{vugrin-2007}.
+We used the built-in functions of the \textit{scipy} package~\cite{scipy-2020} to get $p_{opt}$, $p_{sd}$.